CreateR-coder/Streamflix-Addon/README.md

 2. Launch this addon alongside the main executable.
 3. Open your browser and navigate to `http://127.0.0.1:5000`.

+## Legal Note

+This project is not completely AI generated, it is AI modified though but has lots of human involvement

 ## License

 This project is licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).